BlaireLeone/bulma-clean-theme/about-page.md

 ---
-title: Page With Sidebar
+title: About Blaire Hobbs
-subtitle: A demo page with a sidebar
+subtitle: And about this blog
 layout: page
 show_sidebar: true
 ---